Skip to content

 How much an installation costs

-If this is your first fully electric car on the Motability Scheme, we’ll arrange and cover the cost of a home chargepoint and a standard installation.
+If you lease a fully electric car on the Motability Scheme, we'll arrange a home chargepoint and standard installation as part of your lease.

-You’ll need to pay if you’ve had a fully electric car on the Scheme before, or you need a non-standard installation.
+You’ll need to pay if you’ve had a fully electric car on the Scheme before, you’re leasing a plug-in hybrid, or you need a non-standard installation.

 What is a non-standard installation?